Man holding the hand of his daughter while they talk

-It is natural for a parent or carer to want to protect their child from pain after the death of an important person, especially a death by suicide.
-You may be tempted to tell your children that the death was an accident but, from our experience, it is better to try and be open and honest from the start.
-Here are a few reasons why:
+It is natural for parents, carers, and supportive adults to want to protect children from pain after the death of an important person, especially a death by suicide.
+You may be tempted to tell the child that the death was an accident but, from our experience, it is helpful to try and be open and honest from the start.

 Telling them is the best way to protect them